-ENGLISH I

-100122/100123 100120/100121 Grade 9 1 CREDIT communication skills emphasized in high school.
+ENGLISH I 100122/100123 100120/100121 Grade 9 1 CREDIT English I serves as a bridge between the language arts experiences of the 7th and 8th grades and communication skills emphasized in high school.
 Students will function in a reading and writing workshop environment where they will work on improving individualized reading and writing goals.
 The teacher acts as a mentor, modeling writing techniques and conferring with students as they move through the writing process.
 Direct writing instruction takes place in the form of a mini-lesson at the beginning of each workshop and is followed by active writing time.
 Workshops often end with a sharing of student work.
 Students will be exposed to a variety of writing styles and purposes to develop fundamental writing and grammatical skills leading to proficient writing.
 Reading comprehension skills will be integrated through both self-selected novels and a variety of literary styles and forms.
 (Prerequisite: Division recommendation based on 8th grade test scores and teacher recommendation).